 - The detained person can be held for 10 days without being told the charges against him.

 Grounds of Detention

-- Acting in any manner prejudicial to the defence of India, the relations of India with foreign powers, or the security of India.
+- Acting in any manner prejudicial to the defense of India, the relations of India with foreign powers, or the security of India.

-- Regulating the continued presence of any foreigner in India or to make arrangements for his expulsion from India.
+- Regulating the continued presence of any foreigner in India or making arrangements for his expulsion from India.